geojeff/EcBasic/README.md

 This app has been developed with SproutCore stable-1.4 and with the Ki statechart framework.
 You'll need to add Ki to your frameworks directory, and depending on your local dev environment, perhaps SproutCore also.

+The default loading sets the store from fixtures data, and the app loads with several categories, each with several products.
+Products can be double-clicked, and then added to a shopping cart.
+The shopping cart can be viewed and edited.
+Checkout prints to the console the url that would be fired to PayPal, as an example.

+If you comment out the categories and products in the fixtures files for the records, you can simulate an admin workflow, whereby a site owner would add categories and products from scratch (labeled "COLD_START" in the statechart).
+This is stopping at a bug involving creation of the first category and subsequent attempts to set the first product into the first category.